Distilling the Essence: Efficient Reasoning Distillation via Sequence Truncation: Related Work

-A key development in improving LLM reasoning is CoT prompting, which encourages models to generate explicit intermediate reasoning steps before giving an answer~\citep{wei2023chainofthoughtpromptingelicitsreasoning}.
+A key development in improving Large Language Model (LLM) reasoning is CoT prompting, which encourages models to generate explicit intermediate reasoning steps before giving an answer~\citep{wei2023chainofthoughtpromptingelicitsreasoning}.
 Such prompting substantially boosts performance on reasoning-intensive tasks in mathematics, science, and code generation~\citep{kojima2023largelanguagemodelszeroshot}.
 Early CoT work typically produced short, highly compressed rationales.
-The o1 family of models~\citep{openai2024o1} demonstrated that allocating substantially more inference-time compute can yield large gains on difficult benchmarks, and subsequent test-time scaling studies~\citep{snell2024scalingllmtesttimecompute} systematically verified the benefits of generating longer reasoning traces.
+The o1 family of models~\citep{openai2024o1} demonstrated that allocating substantially more inference-time compute can yield large gains on difficult benchmarks, and subsequent test-time scaling studies~\citep{snell2024scalingllmtesttimecompute} systematically verified such benefits.
 Following \citet{yeo2025demystifyinglongchainofthoughtreasoning}, we refer to such concise chains as \emph{short CoT} and to o1-style, slow-thinking approaches as \emph{long CoT}.

-Short CoT methods treat the reasoning trace as an unstructured rationale that is simply concatenated with the answer, using a (prompt, response) template in which both rationale and answer appear in a single segment with no explicit token-level boundary between the two~\citep{wei2023chainofthoughtpromptingelicitsreasoning,kojima2023largelanguagemodelszeroshot,wang2023selfconsistencyimproveschainthought}.
+\textit{Short CoT} typically concatenates the reasoning trace with the answer, using a (P, CoT + A) template in which both rationale and answer appear in a single segment with no explicit token-level boundary~\citep{wei2023chainofthoughtpromptingelicitsreasoning,kojima2023largelanguagemodelszeroshot,wang2023selfconsistencyimproveschainthought}.
 More recent works instead split the response into distinct CoT and answer segments, and formulate a (P, CoT, A) template~\citep{guo2025deepseek, min2024imitateexploreselfimprovereproduction}.
 For example, DeepSeek-R1 introduces an explicit template in the token stream: the model is trained to place its long CoT inside \verb|<think>|~\dots~\verb|</think>| and the answer afterward~\citep{guo2025deepseek}.
 STILL-2~\citep{min2024imitateexploreselfimprovereproduction}, OpenThoughts~\citep{guha2025openthoughtsdatarecipesreasoning}, and Bespoke-Stratos~\citep{bespoke_stratos} adopt similar templates that split and place CoT in \verb|<begin_of_thought>|~\dots~\verb|<end_of_thought>|.
+Such separation allows long reasoning steps to be included in the CoT segment, whereas a concise final solution is placed in the answer (A) segment.
+Beyond the common practice of utilizing the full sequence (P, CoT, A) for distilling reasoning capabilities to smaller models~\cite{guo2025deepseek}, our work takes a systematic approach to isolating the utility of each of these segments.